emmanueladima/housing/Documents/Python/Projects/Housing/FEATURES.md

-# 🎯 EdYOU Advanced Features Guide
+# 🎯 collegio Advanced Features Guide

-This document describes the 11 advanced features added to the EdYOU housing platform, including how to enable/disable them, testing scenarios, and accessibility considerations.
+This document describes the 11 advanced features added to the collegio housing platform, including how to enable/disable them, testing scenarios, and accessibility considerations.

 ## 📋 Feature Overview